szabgab/Perl-Maven/README.md

 Munin integration
 ===================

-1) Install dbi and dbd-sqlite to the system perl
+1) Install the following packages to the system perl  libdbi-perl libdbd-sqlite-perl libjson-xs-perl 2)
-2)

 ```